Optimal Acceptance of Incompatible Kidneys: Introduction

-Our research focuses on the transplant surgeon (the decision maker) decision-making process regarding the acceptance of possibly incompatible kidneys for transplantation.
-When a kidney offer arrives, the decision maker has to decide whether to accept it, depending on the current health of the patient and the characteristics of the kidney offer, including both quality and compatibility.
+Thus, our research models the transplant surgeon (the decision maker) decision-making process to capture the dynamic nature of the patient state, ensuring that the decision to accept a possibly incompatible kidney offer aligns with the patient's specific circumstances.
+When a kidney offer arrives, the decision maker has to decide whether to accept it, depending on the current listing and medical state of the patient and the characteristics of the kidney offer, including both quality and compatibility.
 If the kidney is accepted, the patient will undergo transplantation; otherwise, the patient will wait for the next offered kidney and the current offer is no longer available.
+Our research primarily focuses on patients on the cadaveric organ waitlist, but the same decision-making process extends to individual donor-patient pairs in the KPD program.
+Therefore, our research also applies to modeling and analyzing the decision-making behavior of individual pairs in the KPD program.

-The decision maker faces various uncertainties: patient future health state, availability and characteristics of kidney offers, and outcomes of the transplant surgery.
-There is a basic trade-off between waiting for a higher-quality and/or more compatible kidney and the risk of death while waiting.
-We propose a Markov decision process (MDP) model to study this problem \citep{bertsekas2020dynamic}.
+Current support tools for kidney transplant decision making, e.g., logistic regression models available at the website of the Scientific Registry of Transplant Recipients (SRTR) \citep{srtrAid}, and the Transplant Models website developed by the Center for Surgical \& Transplant Applied Research (C-STAR) at NYU Langone \citep{bae2019cansurvival,bae2019can,grams2013,grams2012candidacy}, only consider current characteristics of a fixed donor-recipient pair and predict outcomes of the transplant surgery, without including various uncertainties that the decision maker faces, including future patient state and future availability of kidney offers.
+To model the basic trade-off between waiting for a higher-quality and/or more compatible kidney and the risk of deterioration of health while waiting, we propose a Markov decision process (MDP) model to study this problem \citep{bertsekas2020dynamic}.